-When you file a local government and/or LUBA appeal, you are challenging the legal sufficiency of the local government's decision based on the evidence that was before the local government.
+When you file a local or LUBA appeal, you are challenging the legal sufficiency of the local government's decision based on the evidence that was before the local government.
 Therefore, your concerns are never about your neighbor, the applicant.
-Your concerns are with a government decision (e.g., city council, county commissioners, etc.) or a potential government decision (e.g., recommendations from a planning commission, etc.).
+Your concerns are with a government decision.
 It should never be personal.